Code Red for Humanity!

 An important element of the successful bid was a commitment to make this the first "climate positive" summer Olympics.
 A "climate positive" Olympics goes further than reducing emissions and offsetting those that are unavoidable (carbon neutral).
 It would seek to absorb or remove more emissions than it produces to become "carbon negative" - a synonym for "climate positive".

-This presents a perfect opportunity for Council to align itself with this goal by advancing its own target for net zero emissions from 2041 to 2030.
+This presents a perfect opportunity for Council to align itself with this goal by advancing its target of net zero emissions from 2041 to 2030.
 As many of the games' events will be held at venues on the Sunshine Coast, the area will attract significant national and international attention.
 Council's climate action achievements will undoubtedly be spotlighted.

 Having achieved the first part of the campaign, with Council declaring a climate emergency, the strategy is to work to get Council emissions down quickly by setting a new target of net zero by 2030.
 Council emissions have actually increased by 8.7% from the baseline year of 2017-18!

 During the next few months UCANSC will be building a broader base across the community, including concerned residents, organisations and businesses to encourage Council to achieve this target, recognising that we all have a role in reducing our emissions.

 In the longer term, we will be continuing to press all levels of government to take stronger and more urgent action.

 If you would like to be part of campaign and advocate for strong climate action, please contact UCANSC at firstname.lastname@example.org or Fergus FitzGerald on 0458 880 572.